• Skip to primary navigation

 The Frank Boas Scholarship

-• Limited funding open to international students, students in the Pacific Asia Legal Studies (PALS) Program, and students involved in international law.
-The application for the Boas Scholarship is included in the AJD application.
+• Advanced JD, LLM, and visiting international students may apply for our Boas Scholarship which provides limiting funding for tuition.
+Applicants must be international students, students in the Pacific Asia Legal Studies (PALS) Program, or students involved in/planning to take courses in international law.
+The application for the Boas Scholarship can be found in the funding section of the AJD, LLM, and visiting international student applications.

 The East-West Center Graduate Degree Fellowship